nus-cs2030s/2122-s2/docs/01-compiler.md

 ```
 $ java Hello
 ```
 to invoke the JVM `java` and execute the bytecode contains in `Hello.class`.
 This can be seen in the figure below, where the `Hello.class` program is interpreted from JVM language (bytecode) to the x86-64 machine language.
-The Java Virtual Machine `java` in this diagram is implemented in the x86-64 machine language.

 <img src="figures/compiler/compiler.004.png"  width="800">